pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/01-community-cloud-for-pixie.md

 ## 4. Deploy Pixie 🚀

 Pixie's CLI is the fastest and easiest way to deploy Pixie.
 You can also deploy Pixie using [YAML](/installing-pixie/install-schemes/yaml) or [Helm](/installing-pixie/install-schemes/helm).
+You can use these steps to install Pixie to one or more clusters.

 To deploy Pixie using the CLI: